Navy Art Collection

 The exhibition space of the Navy Art Collection is now located in The National Museum of the United States Navy on the Washington Navy Yard (Building 76).
 We look forward to your visit.

-Most of the Navy's central historic artifact and art collection is stored offsite as part of a long-term initiative to improve the environmental and inventory conditions in which they are kept.
+Most of the Navy's central historic art collection is stored offsite as part of a long-term initiative to improve the environmental and inventory conditions in which they are kept.
 Requests for research support will be entertained, but response times will be longer than in the past.
 Official requests will have priority.

 Washington Navy Yard, Bldg.
 67 (office)